 Adenocarcinoma (also called invasive adenocarcinoma) is the most common type of stomach cancer.
 The tumour starts from the cells that line the inside of the stomach.
-In many cases, adenocarcinoma starts from a pre-cancerous condition called intestinal metaplasia.
-Intestinal metaplasia occurs when the tissue that lines the inside of the stomach becomes damaged and is replaced by the type of tissue normally found in a part of the gastrointestinal tract called the small intestine.
+In many cases, adenocarcinoma develops from a precancerous condition dysplasia.

 The diagnosis is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 A test called immunohistochemistry may be performed to confirm the diagnosis.
 Your doctors will use the information found in your pathology report to plan treatment such as surgery, radiation, and chemotherapy.

 Several systems have been created to classify adenocarcinoma of the stomach into groups based on the way the tumour cells look when examined under the microscope.
 Each group is called a histologic subtype.
 Historically, the two most commonly used systems were the Lauren classification and the Japanese Gastric Cancer Association (JGCA) classification.
 In 2019, the World Health Organization (WHO) created a system that combined elements of both the Lauren and JGCA classifications.

 The Lauren classification system is used frequently by pathologists in North America.
 This system divides adenocarcinoma of the stomach into two histologic subtypes, intestinal-type adenocarcinoma and diffuse-type adenocarcinoma.
 Pathologists use the term signet-ring cells to describe a diffuse-type adenocarcinoma made up of large round cells filled with a protein called mucin.